Wide moments of $L$-functions I: Twists by class group characters of imaginary quadratic fields: Introduction

 The above proof sketch already gives new results.
 We will however push these ideas further in several aspects.
 First of all we deal with general weight forms (holomorphic or Maa{\ss}), which requires us to develop explicit Waldspurger type formulas in these cases (see Section \ref{sec:waldspurger}), which might be of independent interest.
 In particular, this requires studying Hecke characters which ramify at $\infty$, which leads to some complications.
 Secondly, we will obtain an explicit error-term in (\ref{eq:widemomentlevel1}), which requires bounding certain inner-products involving powers of the Laplace operator (see Section \ref{sec:technical}).
 This allows us to obtain non-vanishing results with uniformity in the spectral aspect.
-In particular we obtain an improved version of \cite[Theorem 1]{MichVenk06} with uniformity in the spectral parameter and allowing general weights (see Corollary \ref{cor:n=2simpel}).
+In particular in the case of width $n=2$ we obtain the following improved version of \cite[Theorem 1]{MichVenk06} with uniformity in the spectral parameter and allowing general weights.

+\begin{cor} Let $f$ be either a Hecke--Maa{\ss} cusp form of spectral parameter $t_f$ and level $1$ or a cuspidal holomorphic Hecke eigenform of weight $k_f$ and level $1$.
+Let $k$ be a positive even integer such that $k\geq k_f$ when $f$ is holomorphic.
+Put $T=|t_f|+k+1$ in the Maa{\ss} case and $T=k+1$ in the holomorphic case.